navya0405/illumio/README.md

 ## To run the code, enter the command `python3 main.py`

+### Approach

+#### Let's consider the below log and breakdown what each field indicates:
+2 123456789012 eni-0a1b2c3d 10.0.1.201 198.51.100.2 443 49153 6 25 20000 1620140761 1620140821 ACCEPT OK

+1. 2 - version
+2. 123456789012 - account id
+3. eni-0a1b2c3d - interface id
+4. 10.0.1.201 - srcaddr
+5. 198.51.100.2 - destaddr
+6. 443 - srcport
+7. 49153 - dstport
+8. 6 - protocol
+9. 25 - packets
+10. 20000 - bytes
+11. 1620140761 - start time (time when first packet was recieved) in unix
+12. 1620140821 - end time (time when last packet was recieved) in unix
+13. ACCEPT - action (Traffic was accepted)
+14. OK - logstatus (Data is logging normally to the chosen destinations.)

+#### The fields which we would be using for our analytics are 7.dstport, 8.protocol.

+1. To get the Count of matches for each tag,We use the above 2 fields from flow logs and use the lookup table to map both dstport and protocol as key (tuple) to get the tag and increment the tag count based on that.
+The protcol in flow logs has number code only, hence I have created a mapping of these protocol numbers below to map them to protocol given in look up table.

+{'6': 'tcp', '17': 'udp', '1': 'icmp'}

+The above protocol numbers were referred from -  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

+2. To get the Count of matches for each port/protocol combination , we just create and add the count of each port protocol without using lookup table.

+Assumption: Here count of port doesn't say if its srcport or dstport.
+I have taken dstport as lookup table uses dstport.

+Edge Cases:

+1. The dstport, protocol combination in flow logs may not be found in the look up table.
+In that case, we can use untagged as tag as mentioned in example.

+The outputs files are,
+Tag Counts - tag_counts.csv
+Port/Protocol Counts - port_protocol_counts.csv.

 ### Background
 1. A flow log record represents a network flow in your VPC.
 2. Each record is a string with fields separated by spaces.
 A record includes values for the different components of the IP flow, for example, the source, destination, and protocol.